 Here’s the thing about doing the Standby Line: when you’re gearing up to come to a show, there’s very little certainty involved – the only thing you can control is yourself.
-That said, we’ve done the line a combined 50+ times (as of October 2019, Season 45), so we’ve compiled some helpful tips and tricks for you to take into account as we walk you through a typical Standby Line experience.
+That said, we’ve done the line a combined 50+ times (this page is current as of November 2019, Season 45), so we’ve compiled some helpful tips and tricks for you to take into account as we walk you through a typical Standby Line experience.

 Where’s the line?

 The line is on W 48th St, between 5th & 6th Aves.
-The start of the line begins just behind the Nintendo store at the Rockefeller building entrance – right across the street from Five Guys – and then continues down the sidewalk toward 6th Avenue.
-As of October, 2019: The line CURRENTLY starts on 6th Ave at the corner of W 48th St due to construction ongoing on 48th.
-We’ve been told the line will be moved back to W 48th St at the beginning of 2020.
+The start of the line begins at the Nintendo store at the Rockefeller building entrance – right across the street from Five Guys – and then continues down the sidewalk toward 6th Avenue.
+As of October, 2019: The official NBC site advises that the line will move to W 49th St @ 7pm on Friday nights.
+This process is guided by NBC personnel each week.

 What time should I get there?